-Check with the post office or your old residence to make sure you're mail is being forwarded and that you've registered your new address.
-Also check to make sure you've let everyone know who needs to know about your move.
+Check with the post office or your old residence to make sure your mail is being forwarded and that you've registered your new address.
+Also, check to make sure you've let everyone know who needs to know about your move.

 Find New Services and Professionals

-If you're moving to a new city or state, you'll need to find new professionals, like a new doctor, a dentist and vet.
-While this task can be put off for a bit, you'll be glad you know who to call when an emergency hits.
+If you're moving to a new city or state, you'll need to find new professionals, like a new doctor, a dentist, and vet.
+While this task can be put off for a bit, you'll be glad you know who to call when emergency hits.

 Create an Emergency Contact List

 Whenever I move to a new city or town, I always take the time to create an emergency contact list of all the local information I'll need should something happen.

 Contact Insurance Companies